AguaClara/Textbook/Acid_Neutralizing_Capacity/Acid_Neutralizing_Capacity.rst

 =============

  #.
 Plot the titration curve of the t=0 sample with 0.05 N HCl (plot pH as a function of titrant volume).
 Label the equivalent volume of titrant.
 Label the 2 regions of the graph where pH changes slowly with the dominant reaction that is occurring.
 (Place labels with the chemical reactions on the graph in the pH regions where each reaction is occurring.)
 Note that in a third region of slow pH change no significant reactions are occurring (added hydrogen ions contribute directly to change in pH).
  #.
 Prepare a Gran plot using the data from the titration curve of the t=0 sample.
 Use linear regression on the linear region or simply draw a straight line through the linear region of the curve to identify the equivalent volume.
-Compare your calculation of Ve with that was calculated by ProCoDA.
+Compare your calculation of :math:`V_e` with that was calculated by ProCoDA.
  #.
 Plot the measured ANC of the lake on the same graph as was used to plot the conservative, volatile, and nonvolatile ANC models (see questions 2 to 5 of the Acid Precipitation and Remediation of an Acid Lake lab).
 Did the measured ANC values agree with the conservative ANC model?

 .. _heading_ANC_References: